Course overview Course overview

 May 6, 2019 - Jul 22, 2019

-Wade was great.
-I really appreciate his attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.
+I really appreciate the instructor's attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.

-Wade is a great teacher.
 I learned exactly what I wanted and more.
-He is just overall great.

 Companies that hire our students